-- Prevent ignition key removal unless the shift lever is in P (Park). - Prevent movement of the shift lever out of P (Park), unless the ignition is in ON/RUN and the brake pedal is applied.
+- Prevent ignition key removal unless the shift lever is in P (Park). - Prevent movement of the shift lever out of P (Park), unless the ignition is on and the brake pedal is applied.

 The shift lock is always functional except in the case of an uncharged or low voltage (less than 9-volt) battery.